Management Summary

-• What is the benefit of constructive feedback?
+What is the benefit of honest feedback?

 Feedback is either used to report back on results achieved or to mirror perceived behaviour.
 In essence, it is always about highlighting things that should be maintained or intensified and, at the same time, giving tips on areas for development.

-How can feedback be given constructively?
+How can feedback be understood?

 Giving constructive feedback